pigpig1524/personal-assistant/src/backend/README.md

 Key is now copy to image when build Docker.
 This action is not good.
 But, in this phase, it's OK

-Dcoker ignore file wiil be update later when final deployment is released
+Dcoker ignore file wiil be update later when final deployment is released.

 ## Setup environment variables